Fox News Discusses Ivanka Trump’s Presidential Potential

 — Office of the Prime Minister – Ethiopia (@PMEthiopia) April 15, 2019

-Thus far, Ivanka Trump has visited women working in the local coffee industry and toured a women-run textile factory.
-As The Inquisitr reported, the president’s daughter will also meet with leaders and make an appearance at the World Bank policy summit.
+Thus far, Ivanka Trump has visited women working in the local coffee industry, and also toured a female-run textile factory.
+As The Inquisitr reported, the president’s daughter will also meet with leaders as she appears at the World Bank policy summit.

-Ivanka’s Africa visit will likely cause some discomfort due to President Trump’s disparaging comments about the African continent.
-Although many have praised her for the project and trip, critics highlight the disparity between Ivanka’s priorities and the White House’s.
-Ivanka’s mother, First Lady Melania Trump, made a similar trip to Africa, although her focus was on the well-being of the children.
+Although many have praised her for the project and the trip, critics highlight the disparity between Ivanka’s priorities and those attributed to the White House.
+Ivanka’s mother, first lady Melania Trump, made a similar trip to Africa, although her focus was on the well-being of the children of that continent.

-Daniel Runde of the Center for Strategic and International Studies claims that Ivanka’s work is building on the efforts of previous administrations and acting as an ambassador for issues like education, childcare, and birth control.
+Daniel Runde of the Center for Strategic and International Studies claims that Ivanka’s work is building on the efforts of previous administrations, and that Ivanka is acting as an ambassador for issues like education, childcare, and birth control.

 “Secretary [of State Hillary] Clinton provided high-level attention to these issues.”